mattermost/docs/source/install/install-rhel-6-postgresql.rst

   ``exit``

-15. Allow Postgres to listen on all assigned IP Addresses.
+15. Allow PostgreSQL to listen on all assigned IP addresses.

   a.
-Open ``/etc/postgresql/9.4/main/postgresql.conf`` as root in a text editor.
+Open ``/etc/postgresql/9.4/main/postgresql.conf`` as *root* in a text editor.

   b.
 Find the following line: